City of Belleville COVID-19 Response

 The three remaining 2020 tax instalment payment dates have been deferred.
 The first interim instalment due date was paid on Feb.
 26. The second interim instalment due date originally scheduled for April 28 is now due June 26.
 The first final instalment due date originally scheduled for June 26 is now due August 27.
 The second final instalment due date originally scheduled for Sept.
 28 is now due Oct.
 28. Those with monthly payment plans who are concerned about payment at this time are asked to contact the City directly.

-All property tax and water bill administrative fees, late payment fees or interest charges will be waived during this time.
+All property tax and water bill late payment fees and interest charges will be waived until June 30.

 Other Payment Options